 Some ways to improve circulation include quitting smoking if you are a smoker, reducing intake of saturated fats and sugars to reduce risk of atherosclerosis and maintain insulin sensitivity, and remaining active with cardio exercises to maintain a healthy heart pump.
 If you have varicose veins, wearing compression stockings can help improve the blood flow from the veins in the lower extremities by reducing backflow in dysfunctional veins.
-Studies have shown that fish oils like omega-3 and drinking teas with high antioxidants help maintain a healthy heart that is strong enough to pump good amounts of blood throughout the body.
-Supplements that increase nitric oxide levels in your vascular endothelium, like L-Arginine or Beet Root Powder, can also improve circulation.
+Studies have shown that fish oils like regenexx omega-3 fish oil and drinking teas with high antioxidants help maintain a healthy heart that is strong enough to pump good amounts of blood throughout the body.
+Supplements that increase nitric oxide levels in your vascular endothelium, like L-Arginine or Beet Root Powder, can also habit for improving circulation.
 Lastly, maintaining healthy iron levels, since iron is needed to help carry oxygen in your blood, will help overall circulation.
 Also be sure to speak with a medical specialist prior to starting any kind of treatment for poor circulation.”

 2. What are some signs you have good circulation, what are you doing right (that you should probably keep doing), and how can you be sure to keep your circulation good?